Kraft Heinz hires global brand expert Patricio as CEO

 (Reuters) - Kraft Heinz Co named Miguel Patricio as its next chief executive on Monday, hoping the 30-year marketing veteran will revitalize brands such as Planters nuts and Oscar Mayer bacon at one of the world’s largest packaged food companies.

-Patricio, a native of Portugal, will take over the top job in July after two decades at Anheuser-Busch InBev, where he rose to become the company’s global head of marketing, building sales of beer brands Corona, Budweiser and others.
+Patricio, a 52-year-old native of Portugal, will take over the top job in July after two decades at Anheuser-Busch InBev, where he rose to become the company’s global head of marketing, building sales of beer brands Corona, Budweiser and others.

 Before AB InBev, Patricio worked at major consumer companies including Philip Morris, Coca-Cola Co and Johnson & Johnson.